Takzzg/portfolio-v1/README.md

 ## Pathfinding Algorithms Visualization

-this section will host an interactive canvas in wich you'll be able to place and move the start position, end position, checkpoints and obstacles around in a grid, to then be solved by one of the following pathfinding algorithms:
+This section will host an interactive canvas in wich you'll be able to place and move the start position, end position, checkpoints and obstacles around in a grid, to then be solved by one of the following pathfinding algorithms:

 -   [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search)
 -   [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search)